WayScience/cell-health-data/4.classify-single-cell-phenotypes/4b.derive-classification-profiles/README.md

 ## File Description

-This module outputs tsv files that contain "classification profiles" for a particular model.
+This module outputs TSV files that contain "classification profiles" for a particular model.
 These profiles are generated from the single-cell classification probabilities generated in [4a.classify-single-cell-phenotypes](../4a.classify-single-cell-phenotypes/).
 For each model, we find the mean of the single-cell classification probabilities across each perturbation and cell line to create a composite profile.
 This aggregated data provides a summarized view of cell behavior for each perturbation/cell line combination, as predicted by each model.